draxxordev/CommerceHub/README.md

 ## Why CommerceHub?

-Instead of interacting directly with `MarketplaceService` every time, CommerceHub provides a centralized API that handles common concerns automatically, allowing you to focus on building your game rather than rewriting commerce logic.
+Instead of interacting directly with `MarketplaceService` every time, CommerceHub provides a centralized API that handles common concerns automatically, allowing you to focus on building your game rather than rewriting gamepass logic.

 ## Goals